 Olive Kernel Powder — Olea europaea.
 Mild exfoliant derived from olive seeds.

 Olive Leaf Extract — Olea europaea leaf extract.
 Used for its antibacterial properties.

 Olive Oil — Olea europaea.
 Rich emollient high in oleic acid, very beneficial to the skin.
-Used in skin care preparations for thousands of years for its softening and smoothing properties.
+Used in hair and skin care preparations for thousands of years for its softening and smoothing properties.

 Olive Oil Castile

 — Olive oil, saponified with an alkaline salt, becomes an excellent soap, mild and soothing to the skin.
 True olive oil castile soap should contain at least 40% pure olive oil.

 Orange Blossom Oil